jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

       // pass your post-middlewares inside this array ; order matters since every matching middlewares will be executed sequentially
       post: [
         {
-          // the route that is targeted can be provided as a regexp that matches one or more routes
+          // the route that is targeted can be provided as a regexp
           route: /^\/.*$/,
-          // the method that is targeted can be provided as a regexp that matches one or more available method for this route
+          // the method that is targeted can be provided as a regexp
           method: /^\/.*$/,
           // the actual middleware function
           handler: async (req, res) => {